 Preac Table SawFor me, the most useful of all my tools is my miniature table saw.
 I own a Preac.
+Unfortunately the owner of Preac has dies since I bought my saw and they are no longer available.
 There's a new saw on the market made by Jim Byrnes (commonly called the Jim Saw).
-I've heard good reports of that saw and both brands are priced similarly.
+I've heard very good reports of that saw.
 One essential accessory I bought with my Preac was the sliding table.
 I use this for almost all cross cuts and highly recommend it.
-In fact, it would be a mistake to buy the saw without a sliding table.
+In fact, it would be a mistake to buy a saw without a sliding table.

-The Preac thickness sander is another highly useful tool.
+The Preac thickness sander is another highly useful tool but, again, no longer available.
+Jim Byrnes also offers a thickness sander.
 Even if you're not milling your own lumber, it's not uncommon to find that you need a piece that's thinner than what you have on hand.
 The sander is also useful for making sure that several pieces of stock are all exactly the same thickness.
-Jim Byrnes also makes a thickness sander.
-The Byrnes sander looks like it would be easier to adjust and it has a stronger motor.
-The Preac can be a bit under-powered with wider stock.
-Both are priced about the same.

 I own two bandsaws - a little 9-inch Delta and a larger, 14-inch Jet.
 The small bandsaw is surprisingly useful.
 The very first thing I did when I got the 9-inch saw was to buy a decent, 1/8 in.
-Timberwolf blade (available from Suffolk Machinery).
+Timberwolf blade.
 The blade makes a great difference in the performance of the saw.
 Since the Delta came out, Ryobi has released a 9-inch saw as well.
 After taking a look at it, I'd likely buy that saw instead of the Delta.
-It has more features, includes a rip fence, and costs even less (about $87 at Home Depot).
+It has more features and includes a rip fence

 Jet 14-inch BandsawThe larger bandsaw is very useful for resawing from wider stock.
 I bought the 14-inch saw before I bought the 9-inch saw and, of course, used it then for everything.
 That often required me to change blades depending on the type cut I needed to make.
 Now that I have the 9-inch saw, I can leave a wider, resaw blade in the large saw and use the little 9-inch with an 1/8-inch blade for curved cuts.

 I'm very happy with the Jet saw and I'm of the opinion that bigger is almost always better in a bandsaw.
 You can cut small stuff with a big saw, but you can't cut big stuff on a small one.
 Still, the 14-inch is maybe a bit large and expensive (about $600) for most modelers.
-Ryobi has recently released a very nice 10-inch saw for around $200 that looks very impressive.
-I imagine it would handle most tasks for ship modeling.
-With either saw, I always recommend replacing the stock blade with a Timberwolf blade.
+I always recommend replacing the stock blade with a Timberwolf blade.